jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header-00.md

 key, instead of a plain-text string, to make an enumeration attack impossible.

-If it is impossible for the broadcast marketing lists operator/mail sender to use a hard to forge component, the broadcast marketing lists operator/mail sender should take measures to avoid for example enumeration attacks.
+If it is impossible for the broadcast marketing lists operator/mail sender to use a hard to forge component, the broadcast marketing lists operator/mail sender should take measures to avoid enumeration attacks.

 ## GDPR and other data-regulation laws
-With such a header there are maybe problems with a data-regulation law.
+Providing such a header itself doesn't produce a data-regulation law problem.
+The resulting ARF report, that is sent to the mail sender by the MBP, may conflict with a data-regulation law, as it may contain personal data.

 This document already addresses some parts of this problem and describes a data-regulation law safe way to send a FBL report.
+As described in [](#complaint-report), the MBP may omit the complete body and/or headers and just sends the required fields.
 Nevertheless, each MBP must consider on their own, if this implementation is acceptable and complies with the existing data-regulation laws.

+As described in [](#complaint-report), it is also highly RECOMMENDED that the Message-ID and, if used, the Feedback-ID includes a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string.
+See [](#hmac-example) for an example.

+Using HMAC, or any other hard to forge component, ensures that only the mail sender has knowledge about the data.

 # IANA Considerations

 ## Complaint-FBL-Address
-The IANA is request to register a new header field, per {{?RFC3864}}, into the "Permanent Message Header Field Names" registry:
+The IANA is requested to register a new header field, per {{?RFC3864}}, into the "Permanent Message Header Field Names" registry:

 ~~~ abnf
 Header field name: Complaint-FBL-Address